 Support for residents on gas and electricity prepayment meters

 Many energy firms are putting measures in place to help prepayment customers.
 Plans include posting cards loaded with emergency credit to those unable to leave home if they need to self-isolate.
 We have provided the contact details for some of the main energy suppliers below.
-You can also find more information on the Money Saving Expert website.

 - British Gas - 0333 202 9802